NormalVR/Normcore-Documentation/docs/essentials/getting-started.md

 ![](./getting-started/package-manager.png "An empty project with Normcore freshly imported.")

+The plugin will have also added the [Normal scoped registry](#normal-scoped-registry) to the project.

 Let’s add one of the pre-built example prefabs to our scene.
 Drag a “Realtime + Cube Player” prefab into the scene.
 On the Realtime game object, you should have an inspector window that looks something like this:

 ![](./getting-started/realtime-inspector.png "The newly added Realtime object contains both Realtime and a Cube Player Manager component.")